kurtosis-tech/kurtosis/docs/docs/quickstart.md

 def run(plan, args):
 ```

-**This section showed us how we can interact with the test environment we setup and also how to paramterize our distributed application for others future re-use.**
+**This section showed us how we can interact with the test environment we set up and also how to parametrize our distributed application for others to re-use.**

 <!--